ghanavat/CleanArchitecture/README.md

 ## The image above
 I decided to put this image to remind ourselves what Clean Architecture looks like in theory.
-In the following sections I explain each layer in my own language.
+In the following sections, I explain each layer in my own language.

 ### Entities
 This is the core of the architecture.
 You use this layer to encapsulate all _business wide_ rules.
 In this document and the template I'm calling it **Core** layer.